stdlib-js/stdlib/docs/style-guides/git/README.md

 ## Discussion

 The [Conventional Commits][conventional-commits] specification requires contributors to categorize changes according to a limited number of commit types.
 Inevitably, situations will arise in which a relevant commit type is not obvious.
-While choosing an appropriate commit type is important, choosing a commit type is only the first step of writing a commit message.
+While choosing an appropriate commit type is important, choosing a commit type is only the first step in writing a commit message.
 When in doubt, a contributor should choose the highest-priority type which is applicable, and then write a detailed commit message body explaining the full complexity the change.

-**squash!/fixup! vs temp**: use Git's [`squash!`][git-commit-squash] or [`fixup!`][git-commit-fixup] when a commit is temporary, but you intend to squash the commit into another commit.
+**squash! or fixup! vs temp**: use Git's [`squash!`][git-commit-squash] or [`fixup!`][git-commit-fixup] when a commit is temporary, but you intend to squash the commit into another commit.
 Use **temp** when a change is temporary, but you intend for the change to be preserved in the commit history.

 **Merge commits**: Git generated commits, such as merge commits, do not follow the above guidelines, but this does not mean that these commits should be avoided.
 When analyzing commit history (e.g., as part of automation and changelog generation), Git generated commits will be ignored.